 In October 2008, the URP and the Class Action Plaintiffs separately appealed the September 2008 OPUC order to the Oregon Court of Appeals.
-On February 6, 2013, the Oregon Court of Appeals issued an opinion that upheld the

-September 2008 OPUC order.
-On April 3, 2013, the plaintiffs filed for reconsideration of the Court of Appeals February 6, 2013 decision.
+On February 6, 2013, the Oregon Court of Appeals issued an opinion that upheld the September 2008 OPUC order.
+On May 31, 2013, the Court of Appeals denied the appellants' April 3, 2103 request for reconsideration.
+On July 25, 2013, the appellants filed petitions with the Oregon Supreme Court seeking review of the February 6, 2013 Oregon Court of Appeals decision.

 Sierra Club and Montana Environmental Information Center v.
-PPL Montana LLC, Avista Corporation, Puget Sound Energy, Portland General Electric Company, Northwestern Corporation, and PacifiCorp, U.S. District Court for the District of Montana, Case No. 1:13-cy-00032-RFC.
+PPL Montana LLC, Avista Corporation, Puget Sound Energy, Portland General Electric Company, Northwestern Corporation, and PacifiCorp, U.S. District Court for the District of Montana, Case No. 1:13-cv-00032-RFC.

 On July 30, 2012, PGE received a Notice of Intent to Sue (Notice) for violations of the Clean Air Act (CAA) at Colstrip Steam Electric Station (Colstrip) from counsel on behalf of the Sierra Club and the Montana Environmental Information Center (MEIC).
 The Notice was also addressed to the other Colstrip co-owners, including PPL Montana, LLC - the operator of Colstrip.
 PGE has a 20% ownership interest in Units 3 and 4 of Colstrip.
-The Notice alleges certain violations of the CAA, including New Source Review, Title V, and opacity requirements, and stated that the Sierra Club and MEIC would: i) request a United States District Court to impose injunctive relief and civil penalties; ii) require a beneficial environmental project in the areas affected by the alleged air pollution; and iii) seek reimbursement of Sierra Club's and MEIC's costs of litigation and attorney's fees.
+The Notice alleges certain violations of the CAA, and stated that the Sierra Club and MEIC would: i) request a United States District Court to impose injunctive relief and civil penalties; ii) require a beneficial environmental project in the areas affected by the alleged air pollution; and iii) seek reimbursement of Sierra Club's and MEIC's costs of litigation and attorney's fees.

-Since July 2012, the Sierra Club and MEIC have amended their Notice three times.
-The first amendment, contained in a letter dated August 30, 2012, asserts that the Colstrip owners violated the Title V air quality operating permit during portions of 2008 and 2009.
-The second amendment, contained in a letter dated September 27, 2012, asserts that the owners have violated the CAA by failing to timely submit a complete air quality operating permit application to the Montana Department of Environmental Quality (MDEQ).
-The third amendment, received in December 2012, does not materially alter the prior assertions.
+The Sierra Club and MEIC assert that the Colstrip owners violated the Title V air quality operating permit during portions of 2008 and 2009 and that the owners have violated the CAA by failing to timely submit a complete air quality operating permit application to the Montana Department of Environmental Quality (MDEQ).

 On March 6, 2013, the Sierra Club and MEIC sued the Colstrip co-owners, including PGE, for these and additional alleged violations of various environmental related regulations.
 The plaintiffs are seeking relief that includes civil penalties and an injunction preventing the co-owners from operating Colstrip except in accordance with the CAA, the Montana State Implementation Plan, and the plant's federally enforceable air quality permits.
 In addition, plaintiffs are seeking civil penalties against the co-owners including \$32,500 per day for each violation occurring through January 12, 2009, and \$37,500 per day for each violation occurring thereafter.
+On May 3, 2013, the defendants filed a motion to dismiss 36 of the 39 claims in the suit.
+This matter is scheduled for trial in October 2014.